UniUserBW/UniUserBw.github.io/project_yoda.md

 Sero Motors embedded into the joints/hinges created to simulate movement, expected to be 3 servo motors on budget restrictions.

-Micro controller, the micro controller will enable the use of the servo motors and create programmable movements for the animatronic
+Micro controller/Arduino, the micro controller/Arduino will enable the use of the servo motors and create programmable movements for the animatronic

 Could: